-After the first four weeks of mowing, or after the third time the yard has been mowed, you can slow watering to every other day or 3-4 times a week.
+After the first four weeks of mowing, slow watering to every other day or 3-4 times a week.

 Most lawns thrive on 1-1.5 inches of water per week in the summer months.
 Research the variety of turfgrass you’ve chosen for more exact measurements.
 If you selected a lawn care expert such as JC’s Landscaping, you will already be equipped with helpful information about Basic Lawn Care for Common North Texas Grasses.

-As with all lawn care and gardening tasks, adjustments should be made for weather and temperature fluctuations.
+Make adjustments for weather and temperature fluctuations.
 For instance, if your area gets a lot of rain, you would cut back on watering.
 An increase in extended high temperatures would require more watering.

 Rain gauges and soil moisture sensors can help take some of the guesswork out of when to water.
 Setting Your Water Sprinklers: When and How Long offers some solid advice about optimizing your watering schedule.

 It is best to water early in the morning to take advantage of the grass’s natural growth cycle.
-Wind is also usually lower in the morning and evaporation is reduced.
-All of these factors contribute to the topsoil’s ability to soke in as much water as possible.
+There is less evaporation of water in the morning time.
+All of these factors contribute to the topsoil’s ability to soak in as much water as possible.

 After the root system of your turfgrass is established, watering deeply and less frequently can help lead to even deeper root development.
 This builds your lawn’s resiliency against dry spells and harsh winters- a great example of how effective lawn care involves staying one step ahead of hazards!

 To avoid runoff, water your yard in cycles.
-When runoff begins, shut off the water for thirty minutes or an hour to let the water soak in and start it up again until the desired moisture level is achieved.
+When runoff begins, shut off the water for 30-60 minutes.
+The water will soak in.
+Then, start watering again.

 Whether you’re watering by hand, with a hose attachment, or via inground sprinkler system, be sure the water reaches the whole area of the yard, especially the edges and corners.
-They can sometimes be missed and are more vulnerable to drying out than the center of the lawn.
+These areas are more vulnerable to drying out than the center of the lawn.

 Learn more about Heat Stress and How to Treat It.